aberkow/gatsby-blog/src/pages/01-07-18-html-sitemap-1/index.md

 ```
 Phew!
 So much for the first function!
 ### Function 2 - The Shortcode Handler
 This function is really straightforward compared to the last one.
-It will be used as the callback function inside the Wordpress `add_shortcode()` function.
+It will be used as the callback function inside the Wordpress [`add_shortcode()` function](https://codex.wordpress.org/Function_Reference/add_shortcode).
 All it has to do is `echo` the results from the first function.

-One important thing to remember when using shortcodes is to make sure to add output buffering inside the callback.
-If you don't, the shortcode markup can be placed at the wrong point in the page markup.
+One important thing to remember when using shortcodes is to [make sure to add output buffering](http://php.net/manual/en/book.outcontrol.php) inside the callback.
+If you don't, the shortcode markup will show up at the wrong point in the page markup.
 This is especially a problem when using page builders.
 ```php
 function sitemap_shortcode_handler() {
   ob_start();